Nexus-Mods/NexusMods.App/docs/developers/decisions/explanations/01-update-logic.md

     style D fill:#793939,stroke:#333
 ```

-!!! question "Should we offer the user an update?"
+!!! tip "Should we offer the user an update?"

     We may want to offer the user to download `v4.3.2` if they are on
     `v4.3.2 (ARCHIVED)`.